baatzhm/Education_Homework/terraform-getting-started.md

 }
 ```

 Initialize Terraform with the `terraform init` command.
-The AWS provider will be installed.

 ```shell
 $ terraform init
 ```

-Check that your configuration is error-free.
+Check for any errors.
 If your configuration is valid, Terraform will return a success message.

 Provision your resource with the `terraform apply` command.